b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ### Exercise 1 {#sec:compare_contin_data_ex1}

-In @sec:compare_contin_data_one_samp_ttest we said that when we draw a small sample from a normal distribution of a given mean ($\mu$) and standard deviation ($\sigma$) then the distribution of the sample means will be pseudo-normal (t-distribution) with the mean roughly equal to the population mean and the standard deviation roughly equal to sem (standard error of the mean).
+In @sec:compare_contin_data_one_samp_ttest we said that when we draw a small random sample from a normal distribution of a given mean ($\mu$) and standard deviation ($\sigma$) then the distribution of the sample means will be pseudo-normal with the mean roughly equal to the population mean and the standard deviation roughly equal to sem (standard error of the mean).

-Time to confirm it and practice our plotting skills (I think we neglected them so far).
+Time to confirm it.
+Moreover, it's time to practice our plotting skills (I think we neglected them so far).

-In this task your population of interest is `Dsts.Normal(80, 20)`, let's say this is the distribution of an adult human body weight.
+In this task your population of interest is `Dsts.Normal(80, 20)`.
+To make it more concrete let's say this is the distribution of body weight for adult humans.
 To plot you may use [CairoMakie](https://docs.makie.org/stable/documentation/backends/cairomakie/) or some other plotting library (read the tutorial(s)/docs first).